-Name Display Name Description PayloadSize Payload Size Provides the number of bytes transferred for each image or chunk on the stream channel.
-This is mainly used by the application software to determine size of image buffers to allocate.
+Name Display Name Description PayloadSize Payload Size Provides the number of bytes transferred for each image or chunk on the stream channel. rayloauSize This is mainly used by the applica This is mainly used by the application software to determine size of image buffers to allocate.
+TransmitFailureCount Transmit Failure Count This contains a count of the number of failed frame transmissions that have occurred since the last reset.
+An error occurs if the camera cannot arbitrate for the bus to transmit image data and the image data FIFO overflows.
 GenCPVersionMajor GenCP Version Major Major version of the specification.
 GenCPVersionMinor GenCP Version Minor Minor version of the specification.
 U3VVersionMajor U3V Version Major Major version of USB3 Vision.
 U3VVersionMinor U3V Version Minor Minor version of USB3 Vision.
 U3VCPSIRMAvailable U3V SIRM Available Set if the device supports at least one device streaming interface.
 U3VCPEIRMAvailable U3V EIRM Available Set if the device supports at least one device event interface.
 U3VCPIIDC2Available U3V IIDC2 Available Set if the device supports IIDC2 register map.
 U3VMaxCommandTransferLength Max Command Transfer Length Specifies the maximum supported command transfer length of the device.
 U3VMaxAcknowledgeTransferLength Max Ack Transfer Length Specifies the maximum supported Acknowledge transfer length of the device.
-U3VNumber Of Stream Channels Number of Stream Channels Number of stream channels and corresponding streaming interface register maps.
+U3VNumberOfStreamChannels Number of Stream Channels Number of stream channels and corresponding streaming interface register maps.
 U3VCurrentSpeed Current Speed Specifies the current speed of the USB link.